nicholsmindset/faddlmatch-matrimonial/README.md

-# Match Me App
+# FADDLmatch - Islamic Matrimonial Platform

-> A full-stack dating application built with Next.js 14, Prisma, NextAuth, Pusher, and Cloudinary.
+🌟 A respectful, Islamic matrimonial platform designed for divorced and widowed Muslims seeking meaningful remarriage with family involvement and Islamic values at the center.

 ## URL